Ryerson-Rocketry/Groundstation-GUI/DOCUMENTATION/Technical/Backend to Frontend Communication.md

 ##  Sample REST Request from Electron to Flask

-The code below shows a example of a request being made to the Flask server for new data to render. this useEffect() function
+The code below shows a example of a request being made to the Flask server for new data to render. this useEffect() function periodically requests the latest lat/long coordinates asynchronously using Axios.

 ```JavaScript